ChrisMagliano/EDA_spotify_songs/README.md

 - How has the number of released tracks changed over the years?
 - Does a preferred release month exist?
 - What are the most streamed songs and artists on Spotify?
 What about YouTube and TikTok?
-- Do explicit song have higher "track score" with respect to friendly ones?
+- Do explicit songs have higher "track score" with respect to friendly ones?
 - What are the main factors that affect the *track score* ?

-### Data Analysis

 ## Results and findings